SamLau95/python-bootcamp-2019/README.md

 Since the class has a wide range of Python backgrounds, I've structured the short course as a series of self-paced labs.
 The goal is to finish one lab a day.
-To challenge even the students with Python background, there are ten labs ranging in difficulty from beginner to advanced.
+To challenge even the students with Python background, there are eight labs ranging in difficulty from beginner to advanced.

 At the end of each day, students will fill out this Google Form to report their daily learning progress: http://bit.ly/py-report .
 This will help me keep track